 What is malignant mesothelioma?

-Malignant mesothelioma is a cancer that starts in cells in the linings of certain parts of the body, especially the chest cavity or abdominal cavity..
+Malignant mesothelioma is a cancer that starts in cells in the linings of certain parts of the body, especially in the linings of the chest or abdomen.

 A layer of specialized cells called mesothelial cells lines the inside of the chest, the abdomen, and the space around your heart.
 These cells also cover the outer surface of most of your internal organs.
 The lining formed by these cells is called the mesothelium.

-The mesothelium helps protect your organs by making a special lubricating fluid that allows organs to move.
+The mesothelium helps protect your organs by making a special lubricating fluid that allows organs to move against each other.
 For example, this fluid makes it easier for your lungs to move (expand and contract) inside the chest when you breathe.
 The mesothelium has different names in different parts of the body:

-- The pleura coats the lungs and the cavity containing the lungs in the chest.
+- The pleura coats the lungs and the space in the chest containing the lungs.

-- The peritoneum coats the abdominal cavity and many of the organs within that cavity.
+- The peritoneum lines the inside of the abdomen and many of the organs in the abdomen.

-- The pericardium coats the heart and creates the cavity that holds the heart in the chest.
+- The pericardium covers the heart and creates the space that holds the heart in the chest.

-Mesothelial tumors can be non-cancerous (benign) or cancerous (malignant).
+Mesothelial tumors can start in any of these linings.
+These tumors can be non-cancerous (benign) or cancerous (malignant).

 A cancerous tumor of the mesothelium is called a malignant mesothelioma, although this is often shortened to just mesothelioma.
 Mesotheliomas can start in 4 main areas in the body.